angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 Legacy 'career' I felt comfortable with it.

-A large part of the confusion for the physical resolution of it stems from the wording on the original Weatherlight printing of {{Doomsday}}.
+A large part of the confusion for the physical resolution of it stems from the wording on the original Weatherlight printing of :card[Doomsday].
 See the card below along with the original rules text printed:

 <row variant="centered">{{!Doomsday|WTH}}</row>